 Setting Up a SEP-IRA

-• Make Contributions: To make contributions, calculate a predetermined percentage of each employee’s compensation or contribute based on a variable percentage.
+- Make Contributions: To make contributions, calculate an established percentage of each employee’s compensation or contribute based on a range of percentages.

-• Maintain Records: Ensure you keep complete records of all contributions made to employee accounts, including dates and figures.
-Additionally, ensure records are well-organized and easily accessible for inspection purposes.
+- Maintain Records: Ensure you keep thorough records of all contributions made to employee accounts, including time stamps and amounts.
+Additionally, ensure records are organized and easily accessible for review purposes.

 SIMPLE IRA

-"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with up to 100 employees.
-Employees can fund their own accounts through deductions from their salaries, and employers can also contribute.
-This plan is affordable as it's mainly funded by employees, and their contributions can be eligible for tax deduction.
+"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with a maximum of 100 employees.
+Employees can fund their own accounts through payroll deductions, and employers can also make contributions.
+This plan is low-cost as it's mainly funded by employees, and their contributions can be tax deductible.

 Benefits of a SIMPLE IRA

-• Ease of Setup and Administration: SIMPLE IRAs are simple to establish and maintain, with no need for yearly filings for employers.
-This makes them perfect for small businesses with restricted administrative resources.
+- Ease of Setup and Administration: SIMPLE IRAs are simple to establish and maintain, with no need for yearly filings for employers.
+This makes them perfect for small businesses with constrained administrative resources.

 Setting Up a SIMPLE IRA